 Find Shoreditch Brick Lane Street Art

 The walls (and street signs and doors) are not sacred.
-You can visit the parking lot (above) which is covered in murals.
-But return a month later, and you might see something completely different.
+You can visit the neighborhood once and then return a month later, and you’ll see something completely different.
 Wander the streets and alleys around Brick Lane and you’ll get an eyeful.

 Tips for visiting: Get this thorough guide to street art on Brick Lane and suggestions for guided tours.